neo4j-partners/amazon-cloud-formation-neo4j/custom-templates/neo4j-private-network-cluster/README.md

 ## Deploying a 3-node Neo4j cluster using AWS CloudFormation in Private [Non-Internet Routable] Subnets

-*This "neo4j-private-network" Cloud Formation template delivers an AWS environment running neo4j, with database instances and a network load balancer which are not (inbound) internet routable:*
+*This "neo4j-private-network-cluster" Cloud Formation template delivers an AWS environment running neo4j, with database instances and a network load balancer which are not (inbound) internet routable:*

- - Single node *or* 3 node cluster
+ - 3 node cluster
  - Neo4j v4.4.12